7 Best Affordable Pet Insurance Companies of 2026

 Limits are the total amount a carrier will pay for covered expenses.

-But most insurers have annual limits.
+However, most insurers have annual limits.

-If a policy has an annual limit, your insurer will only cover expenses up to that amount and it is your responsibility to pay for any charges above it.
+If a policy has an annual limit, your insurer will only cover expenses up to that amount, and it is your responsibility to pay for any charges above it.

 You then can take your pet to a licensed vet and pay the bill during your visit.